 You know that tissue-thin shiny crust on top of brownies that we all love and want?
 It’s easier to achieve than you might think.
 I show you how to do this in detail in the video above.

 But the basic idea is to beat the eggs and sugar in the batter extremely well to create a sort of foam.
-I discovered that I can short cut my way to that shiny crust by whisking the the wet ingredients extremely well, until the batter itself is ultra smooth and shiny.
+I discovered that I can shortcut my way to that shiny crust by whisking the wet ingredients extremely well, until the batter itself is ultra smooth and shiny.
 I’ve actually got an entire article dedicated to achieving crinkly crusts in brownies – check it out here!

 Although my goal for this recipe was to make EASY homemade brownies, I still wanted them to be chewy.
-For the first batches I made I found the brownies to be delicious, but lacking a bit of that chewiness I wanted.
-So I added an extra egg yolk to the recipe and it was the perfect simple way to achieve that extra chewy texture.
+For the first batches I made, I found the brownies to be delicious, but lacking a bit of that chewiness I wanted.
+So I added an extra egg yolk to the recipe, and it was the perfect simple way to achieve that extra chewy texture.
 Why the yolk?
 The fat and protein in the yolk helps to create a rich and chewy texture.

 If you don’t want that chewiness, or don’t want to deal with adding an extra yolk, feel free to skip it.